MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-change-organization-ownership.md

 title: Troubleshoot changing the owner of an organization
 titleSuffix: Azure DevOps Services ms.custom: seodec18
-description: Learn the answers to frequently asked questions (FAQs), like changing the organization owner and organization name (URL), learning the difference between an organization owner and user, and more. ms.prod: devops ms.technology: devops-accounts ms.assetid: e0fe24d4-f76b-43af-b0fd-125a7fb39042
+description: Learn the answers to frequently asked questions (FAQs), like changing the organization Owner and organization name (URL), learning the difference between an organization Owner and user, and more. ms.prod: devops ms.technology: devops-accounts ms.assetid: e0fe24d4-f76b-43af-b0fd-125a7fb39042